 - Mortgage broker or IFA fee: If you are using an independent financial adviser or a mortgage broker, there may be a fee for this service

 - Lender’s valuation fee: When you have had your offer accepted on the property you want to buy, your lender will commission a surveyor to carry out a valuation to make sure the property is worth the money you are paying for it.
-This is sometimes covered in the mortgage package, but unless specified you should budget around £150 and £1500* for this
+This is sometimes covered in the mortgage package, but unless specified you should budget around £150 to £1500* for this.

 - Survey: The mortgage lender’s valuation is a cursory assessment of the property’s value that assures them you are getting value for your borrowed money.
 To truly understand the condition of your new property you should look to commission an independent survey from a registered Chartered Surveyor.
-The cost of this survey will depend on which of the following three types of survey you choose, and will cost from £250* and several thousand pounds depending on the size, age and type of property:
+The cost of this survey will depend on which of the following three types of survey you choose, and will cost from £250* to £600 or more depending on the size, age and type of property:

 - A Condition Report is the most basic, and generally only suitable for modern properties in good condition